-The Impact of Ransomware Attacks
+The Impact of Cyber Attacks in the Food Industry

 The FBI began its notification by listing the dire ramifications of ransomware attacks: